 To obtain maximum strength and stability of the unit, it is important that you make sure each castor is secure.
-Optional legs are hand-tightened securely against the lower rail assembly see image 4-5.
-The bearing race on the castor or the top edge of the leg must make firm contact with the rail.
+Legs are hand-tightened securely against the lower rail assembly.
+The bearing race on the castor of the top edge of the leg must make firm contact with the rail.